 - POS Systems: The website currently features a couple of MaXXPay systems (offered via EMS) as some example POS systems.
 In reality, the options are much broader.
 POS systems are provided through PaymentCloud’s back-end processors (such as EMS), and the standard approach is to show you a selection of POS options and have you choose one that meets your needs.
 Then, PaymentCloud assigns you a processor that supports your chosen POS system.
 Of course, you won’t be shown any systems offered by processors that wouldn’t already be a good fit for your situation.
 You’ll have a choice between either tablet-based systems or full-sized POS terminals, and they all support EMV payments.

 - Mobile Payments: Similar to the other equipment offered through PaymentCloud, you’ll have several options for mobile hardware.
 These include Bluetooth and audio-jack readers compatible with iOS and Android that incorporate EMV and contactless payments.
 This equipment and any associated payment app will depend on the back-end processor you’re using.
-The website has little information on this topic (and only features one generic-looking phone dongle), so consult with a sales representative for more information.
+The website has little information on this topic (and only features one generic-looking phone dongle), so consult with a sales representative for more details.
 If you’d prefer a free mobile reader instead of a full credit card terminal with your account, this is also an option.

-- High-Risk Industries: PaymentCloud serves a number of high-risk industries, including adult websites, nutraceuticals and supplements, credit repair businesses, electronic cigarette vendors, debt consolidators, and many others.
+- High-Risk Industries: PaymentCloud serves a number of high-risk industries, including adult websites, nutraceuticals and supplements, credit repair businesses, electronic cigarette vendors, debt consolidators, CBD vendors, and many others.
 While the company doesn’t post a list of prohibited activities, it’s important to note that the processing landscape for high-risk industries is constantly shifting.
 Your best bet is to ask PaymentCloud about the current prospects for your industry.

 - Customized Application Guidance: PaymentCloud calls this process “scrubbing.”
 To maximize your chances for account approval and to secure the best deal possible, PaymentCloud will scrub your supporting documents, your website and social media presence, and all other components of your application, looking for any red flags that could hinder your prospects.
 The team will then guide you toward specific changes you can make and additional or alternative supporting documents you can supply to improve your situation in the eyes of your underwriters.